PressureandTime/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. const express = require('express');
+const server = express();
+server.listen(3000, () =>
+  console.log('Example app listening on port 3000!'),
+);

 - [ ] Describe Middleware?
+Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+The next middleware function is commonly used by a variable named next.

 - [ ] Describe a Resource?
+Everything is a resource, each resource is accessible via a unique URI.
+Resources can have multiple representations.
+Communication is done over a stateless protocol (HTTP).
+Management of resources is done via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?
+HTTP status codes are divided into classes grouped by the first digit of the number.
+The available classes are:

+    1xx - Informational responses
+    2xx - Success
+    3xx - Redirection
+    4xx - Client errors
+    5xx - Server errors

+2xx - Success class:
+These status codes are returned when the server succeeded in processing the request.
+In the previous article, we defined only the happy-path responses of the API, i.e., responses for correct requests.
+This means all responses we saw had status codes from this class.
+Commonly used status codes here are 200 OK for regular successful requests with a response body, 201 Created for successful requests that created some resource, and 204 No Content for successful requests without a response body.

 - [ ] How can we partition our application into sub-applications?
+One good example of partition

+var express = require("express");

+// sub-apps
+// --------

+const sub1 = express();
+sub1.get("/", function(req, res){
+  res.json({status: "welcome"});
+});

+const sub2 = express();
+sub2.get("/", function(req, res){
+  res.json({
+    foo: "bar",
+    baz: "random"
+  });
+});

+// main app/server
+// --------

+const server = express();

+server.use("/foo", sub2);
+server.use("/", sub1);

+// Exports
+// -------

+module.exports = app;

 ## Project Setup